 This building was designed as a support centre for elderly residents housed among its surrounding Council flats.
 Its since been adopted to host community meetings and was designated in May 2018 as the most suitable location to merge electorate voters into a single polling station covering this newer Huthwaite and Brierley Ward.

 Formed in 2016, the group encouraged social membership based around enjoying wood crafting.
 A 2017 opening of an equipped workshop in the Undercroft beneath Huthwaite Library hopes to warmly invite more craft training interests from and for adults of all ages and abilities.

 The Huthwaite Undercroft is located off Sutton Road, NG17 2NE, behind the Free Library.
 An adjacent car park can be accessed off Columbia Street.

 Workshops run Tuesday and Thursday mornings between 9.30am - 12.30pm

-Huthwaite Hub is a registered charity dating from 08 Feb 2018
+Huthwaite Hub became a registered charity from 08 Feb 2018